-Anxiety and stress exist along a spectrum of intensity, from simply a subtle inability to be relaxed to anxiety/panic attacks.
+Anxiety and stress exist along a spectrum of intensity, from a subtle inability to be relaxed, to anxiety/panic attacks.
+The sensations and feelings they create in us can be very unpleasant, wear us out and create difficulty in our relationships with others.

 - Stopping achievements.